How to Add Salt to Your Pool?

 How Much Salt Do I Put in My Pool?

 Most of the stores try to sell more salt than your requirement.
-You should make a proper calculation before buying.
+You should make a proper calculation before buying it.
 A simple calculation can help you to get the number of bags needed for getting the required salt level.
-For increasing the salinity level by 1000 ppm, you need 0.5 bags for every 10000 liters of water.
+For increasing the salinity level by 1000 ppm, you need 0.5 bags for every 10000 litres of water.